1st Mini Album (Jung Joon-young EP): Composition and singles

-Jung Joon Young's debut mini album's title song is a rock ballad song called "이별10분전 The Sense of an Ending".
+The title song is a rock ballad called "The Sense of an Ending" (이별10분전).
 The song was produced by SCORE, who previously worked with artists such as Younha and Primary, and emphasizes Jung Joon Young's deep husky voice and a live band sound.
 The song features sad lyrics and Jung Joon Young's poignant vocals, just in time for the chilly autumn weather.
 According to Jung Joon Young, "We tried to minimize the electronic sound, and instead tried to create an authentic sound, as if you are listening to a live band.
 This song features a man's emotional voice as he looks forward to a farewell, and hopefully brings back the male vocal's rock ballad genre.
 We wanted to preserve the classic aspect of the genre, as well as tastefully develop it into a song to fit in with 2013's modern sound."